Night of Champions (2009)

 The 2009 Night of Champions was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was the third annual Night of Champions and took place on July 26, 2009, at the Wachovia Center in Philadelphia, Pennsylvania, held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions—the final to feature ECW.
-The concept of the event was that every championship in the company at the time was defended.
-All eight matches on the card were championship matches; three were won while five were retained.
+It was the third annual Night of Champions and took place on July 26, 2009, at the Wachovia Center in Philadelphia, Pennsylvania, held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
+The theme of the event was that all nine of WWE's active championships at the time were defended.

+This was the final Night of Champions to feature the ECW brand and the ECW Championship as the brand was dissolved in February 2010, deactivating the championship along with it.
+It was also the final Night of Champions to feature the original World Tag Team Championship, which was held and defended together with the WWE Tag Team Championship as the Unified WWE Tag Team Championship until the World Tag Team Championship was deactivated in August 2010 in favor of the WWE Tag Team Championship, just prior to the 2010 event that was held in September.

 This show was considered a supercard, which featured more than one main event match.
-The main event matches featured were: Jeff Hardy defeating CM Punk for the World Heavyweight Championship, Randy Orton retaining the WWE Championship against Triple H and John Cena, Mickie James winning the WWE Divas Championship against Maryse, and WWE Intercontinental Champion Rey Mysterio retaining his title against Dolph Ziggler.
-The undercard, featured Chris Jericho and The Big Show defending the Unified WWE Tag Team Championship against The Legacy, Christian defeating Tommy Dreamer for the ECW Championship, Kofi Kingston defending the WWE United States Championship in a six-pack challenge against Montel Vontavious Porter, The Miz, Carlito, Primo, and Jack Swagger, and Michelle McCool defending the WWE Women's Championship against Melina.
-The event had 267,000 buys, down on the 2008's Night of Champions figure of 273,000 buys.
+The main event matches featured were: Jeff Hardy defeating CM Punk for SmackDown's World Heavyweight Championship, Randy Orton retaining Raw's WWE Championship against Triple H and John Cena, Mickie James winning Raw's Divas Championship against Maryse, and SmackDown's Intercontinental Champion Rey Mysterio retaining his title against Dolph Ziggler.
+The undercard, featured Jeri-Show (Chris Jericho and Big Show) defending the Unified WWE Tag Team Championship against The Legacy, Christian defeating Tommy Dreamer for the ECW Championship, Kofi Kingston defending Raw's United States Championship in a six-pack challenge against Montel Vontavious Porter, The Miz, Carlito, Primo, and Jack Swagger, and Michelle McCool defending SmackDown's WWE Women's Championship against Melina.
+The event had 267,000 buys, down on the 2008 figure of 273,000 buys.